-- Cameras and film are complements, since greater use of cameras makes consumers demand more film.
-A lower price for cameras increases the number of cameras bought and raises the demand for film. - Wall phones and cellular phones are substitutes.
+- !
+Cameras and film are complements, since greater use of cameras makes consumers demand more film.
+A lower price for cameras increases the number of cameras bought and raises the demand for film. - !
+Wall phones and cellular phones are substitutes.
 A lower price for cellular phones increases the number of cellular phones bought and lowers the demand for wall phones.
 Similarly, desktops and laptops are substitutes.

-Read section 15.2, "The Firm's Demand for Factors in the Long Run," on pages 483-489.
-Focus on substitution and scale effects on page 485, and know the lines in colored type that summarize the concepts.
+Read section 15.2, "The Firm's Demand for Factors in the Long Run."
+Focus on substitution and scale effects, and know the lines in colored type that summarize the concepts.